 Most Medicaid enrollees in New York City regularly use public transit.
-Accordingly, as the enrollee's medical condition permits, the Medicaid program expects that New York City Medicaid enrollees will use public transit if their appointment is within ten (10) city blocks of a bus or subway stop.
+Accordingly, as the enrollee's medical condition permits, the Medicaid program expects that New York City Medicaid enrollees will use public transit if their residence and appointment are within ten (10) city blocks of a bus or subway stop.

-The New York City Human Resources Administration (HRA) has established a webbased application in which facilities and practitioners may participate called PTAR (Public Transportation Automated
+Through eMedNY, the Health Department has established a web-based application in which facilities and practitioners may voluntarily participate called PTAR (Public Transportation Automated Reimbursement).
+PTAR participating facilities and practitioners purchase MetroCards directly from the

-Reimbursement).
-Through PTAR, a participating facility/practitioner purchases MetroCards directly from the Metropolitan Transit Authority.
+Metropolitan Transit Authority.
 When a Medicaid-enrolled patient uses public transit to travel to a Medicaid-covered medical appointment, the participating facility/practitioner distributes a pre-paid MetroCard directly to the enrollee.
 Then, the facility/practitioner data-enters patient-identifying information into PTAR.
-Based upon the information collected, a dollar-for-dollar reimbursement is paid to the facility/practitioner from HRA.
+Based upon the information collected, a dollar-for-dollar reimbursement is paid to the facility/practitioner from the State.